nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application for the first time. `TrackO` will be initialised with the initial TrackO state, and the `OrderList` will contain sample data.

 Step 2.
-The user executes `findo keychain apple` command to find the orders containing items with the keywords keychain or apple.
+The user executes `findo -D -p n/Alex a/Serangoon` command to find the orders which are paid but not delivered made by customer with the `Name` `Alex` and `Address` containing the word `Serangoon`.
 The `findo` command calls `FindOrderCommandParser` which checks for the correct command syntax and separates the keywords, utilising each space as a delimiter.
-The keywords are then passed as a `List` into a constructor for `OrderContainsKeywordsPredicate`, which extends `Predicate<Order>`, to construct a predicate that will filter the items according to the keywords.
-The predicate is passed into a new instance of `FindOrderCommand`. `FindOrderCommand` then calls `Model#updateFilteredOrderList()` to filter `Model#filteredOrders` according to the previously constructed `OrderContainsKeywordsPredicate`.
+The keywords are then passed as a `List` into a constructor for `OrderMatchesFlagsAndPrefixPredicate`, which extends `Predicate<Order>`, to construct a predicate that will filter the items according to the keywords.
+The predicate is passed into a new instance of `FindOrderCommand`. `FindOrderCommand` then calls `Model#updateFilteredOrderList()` to filter `Model#filteredOrders` according to the predicate.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If the command syntax is incorrect,
 `FindOrderCommandParser` will throw a `ParseException`.